isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution77.md

 ---
-title: Adaptive Pay is cloud-based HR solution with full-fledged HR capabilities such as payroll management, leave management, claim management, appraisal management and others.
-Most of the features are available on the mobile app which employees can perform tasks on the go.
+title: ADAPTIVE PAY Version 2019/2020 - Package (16 - 35 Employees)
 permalink: /productivity-solutions-grant/solutionrepo/solution77
 ---

 ### Description

-201323996K
+Adaptive Pay is cloud-based HR solution with full-fledged HR capabilities such as payroll management, leave management, claim management, appraisal management and others.
+Most of the features are available on the mobile app which employees can perform tasks on the go.

 ### Details of Solution

-N.A.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedAdaptiveCloudAnnex3CRwef11March2021_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria